Data Center Rack Power Distribution Unit (PDU) Market Size and Share

 By Rack Density: Above-20 kW Segment Surges on AI Workload Intensity

 This zoning approach increases site utilization without jeopardizing thermal envelopes, and it prompts incremental orders for hybrid CDU-PDU units that integrate leak detection and branch-circuit monitoring.
-Consequently, vendor road maps emphasize modular power modules that can be field-upgraded from 20 kW to 30 kW ratings with minimal downtime, reinforcing the long-term shift of shipment mix toward the high-density end of the spectrum.
+Consequently, vendor roadmaps emphasize modular power modules that can be field-upgraded from 20 kW to 30 kW ratings with minimal downtime, reinforcing the long-term shift in the shipment mix toward the high-density end of the spectrum.

 Geography Analysis

-Asia-Pacific anchors global demand, helped by national cloud programs and renewable-energy strategies that funnel hyperscale builds to inland provinces where land and clean power are ample.
+Asia-Pacific accounted for 40.13% of the market share in 2025, helped by national cloud programs and renewable-energy strategies that funnel hyperscale builds to inland provinces where land and clean power are abundant.
 China’s Eastern Data Western Computing policy alone drives PDU shipments into double-digit gigawatt projects, while India’s 1,000 MW pipeline supports domestic SaaS and multinational captives.
-Japan adds incremental volume through automotive test tracks and smart-manufacturing edge nodes, particularly around Aichi and Kanagawa prefectures where automakers feed sensor data into real-time analytics clusters.
-These dynamics underpin the region’s 10.14% CAGR and reinforce its lead in data center rack power distribution unit market size.
+Japan adds incremental volume through automotive test tracks and smart-manufacturing edge nodes, particularly around Aichi and Kanagawa prefectures, where automakers feed sensor data into real-time analytics clusters.
+These dynamics underpin the region’s 10.14% CAGR and reinforce its lead in the data center rack power distribution unit market size.

 North America follows, supported by USD 100 billion-plus hyperscale capex commitments in 2024-2025.
 Virginia’s Loudoun County continues to absorb record-setting builds, and Oregon’s renewable-heavy grid attracts GPU farms that target green cloud credits.
 Because local utility lead times stretch beyond two years, hyperscalers pre-purchase transformers and contract PDUs in bulk, securing unit allocations through 2027.
 While growth moderates relative to Asia-Pacific, sheer scale keeps volume robust in the data center rack power distribution unit (PDU) market.